 7. Exceptions and alerts

-For example, a sales manager could set-up an automatic trigger action that stipulates that an event notification will automatically be sent via email as soon as quarterly sales fall below 80 percent of the sales attained for the same time last year.
+For example, a sales manager could set-up an alert notification that will automatically be sent via email as soon as quarterly sales fall below 80% of the sales taken for the same time last year.
 Then the sales manager can act immediately to boost sales and stay on target.

 Colors should also be selected based on:

-- A clear understanding of their inherent or commonly accepted symbolic or metaphoric meaning (red = bad, etc)
+- A clear understanding of their commonly accepted symbolic or metaphoric meaning (e.g. red = bad)

 The visual orientation of the dashboard and its associated chart types is critical.
-Horizontal bar graphs and sparklines are simple-looking types of data visualization, but are highly effective for communicating information quickly and facilitating fast information absorption.
-The reason for this is that the human eye and mind are trained to read across a page from an early age.
+Horizontal bar graphs and spark lines are simple-looking types of data visualization, but are effective for communicating information quickly and absorbing information fast.
+The reason is that the human eye and mind are trained to read across a page from an early age.

 11. Provide context

-- Comparisons between other relevant or associated measures (such as the previous month, quarter or year results); and
+- Comparisons between other relevant or associated measures, such as the previous month, quarter or year results

-- Chart tool tips (the ability to hover over a visualization on a dashboard and be presented with a pop-up box containing additional textual information about that visualization),
+- Chart tooltips – this is the ability to hover over a visualization on a dashboard and be presented with a pop-up box containing additional textual information about that visualization

-Enables users to perform a meaningful interpretation of the information presented, and understand its implications and impact on organizational operation or strategy, empowering them to take appropriate and timely action – the ultimate goal of providing users with data in dashboards.
+These enable users to accurately interpret the information and understand its impact on organizational operation or strategy.
+This should empower them to take appropriate and timely action – the ultimate goal of providing users with data in dashboards.

 12. Support and prompt action

-After drilling to detail to ascertain the root cause of a notable change or event, users must be enabled with a range of options to share the new information and their associated thoughts with others, in order to drive appropriate resultant action.
+After drilling to detail to find the root cause of a notable change or event, users must be able to share the new information and their thoughts on it with others.
+This helps the business put new knowledge into business action.

-Such information collaboration and decision-making options should include, but are certainly not limited to, the ability to:
+Information collaboration and decision-making options should include the ability to:

-- Embed the applicable and fully interactive dashboard or report externally to the BI tool, on any third-party Web-based platform, to allow external stakeholders to understand and act on the emergent issue
+- Embed fully interactive dashboards or reports on any third-party, Web-based platform so external stakeholders can see and act on the issue.

 Where to next?